IDEMSInternational/open-app-builder/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+_Include a clear and concise description of what the bug is._

 **App version**
-Specify the version of the app where this bug was first identified.
+_Specify the version of the app where this bug was first identified._

+**To Reproduce**
+_Describe the steps to reproduce this bug._

 **Template Name**
-Specify the template name and include a link where the bug appears if appropriate.
+_Specify the template name and include a link where the bug appears if appropriate._

 **Debug Template**
-If you have a debug template to show demonstrate the bug specify its name and provide a link.
+_If you have a debug template to show demonstrate the bug specify its name and provide a link._

-**Description**
-Describe the bug concisely.

-**To Reproduce**
-Describe the steps to reproduce this bug.

 **Screenshots and videos**
-If applicable, add screenshots or videos to help explain your problem.
+_If applicable, add screenshots or videos to help explain your problem._

 **Additional context**
-Add any other context about the problem here.
+_Add any other context about the problem here._